Citation, DOI & article data

-Patients can also develop osteolytic bone lesions (amyloidomas).
+Patients can also develop osteolytic bone lesions (amyloidomas) and pathological fractures.

 Amyloid arthropathy results from the deposition of β2-microglobulin, particularly in renal failure patients undergoing long-term haemodialysis.